 I took out one of the fans on the front side.
 The bracket supports up to 3 120mm or 140mm fans and up to 360mm radiator.
 The fan mounts are visible and 120mm mounts are adjustable.
 There are cutouts on the inner side of the bracket from the fan cables are routed.

 Let’s take a look at the MasterFan MF200R RGB fan.
 It has a diffused 9 blades and there is an inner diffused plate across the frame of the fan.
 The center of the fan house 8 RGB LEDs.
-The double-layer and diffused blades create one cool looking lighting effects.
+The double-layer and diffused blades create one cool looking lighting effect.
 The frame of the fan is black.
 There is no anti-vibration pad on the mounting corners.
 Each mounting corner has two holes to install the fan as per the requirement.
-The fan is rated at 800 RPM with 90 CFM and 0.88 mmH₂O.

 The top panel is secured and locked using a thumb screw from the rear side.
 This is not a captive screw which it should have been.
 This is another improvement over the H500P where the top panel comes off freely without a force.
 Now, it is locked using a screw though there is no other improvement done on the top panel.

-The above picture shows the vented PSU area with dust filter removed.
+The second picture shows the vented PSU area with the dust filter removed.

 - 2x USB 3.0